mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-ietf-dhc-dhcpv4-over-dhcpv6-ra.md

 IPv4 and IPv6:

 * IPv4:
-when using DHCP on IPv4 only the first Relay Agent can set the giaddr field (section 3.1 of {{RFC7969}}).
+when using DHCP on IPv4 only the first Relay Agent SHOULD set the giaddr field (section 3.1 of {{RFC7969}}).
 Thus in a network that has more than one Relay Agent only part of the topology is transported via DHCPv4.

 * IPv6:
-when using DHCPv6, all Relay Agents can send link-address and Interface-ID options, that provide information about the complete path between the DHCPv6 client and the DHCPv6 server to the DHCPv6 server.
+when using DHCPv6, all Relay Agents SHOULD send link-address and Interface-ID options, that provide information about the complete path between the DHCPv6 client and the DHCPv6 server to the DHCPv6 server.